Neviim Tovim, blogs by Gillian Gould Lazarus

 It is sometimes argued that a placard often held aloft at pro Palestinian demonstrations depicting a Star of David being thrown into a rubbish bin is merely criticism of Israel which does of course display the star on its national flag.
 In support of this position, it is then argued that the Magen David is not an authentic Jewish symbol.
 It is not biblical, they say.

-It should be noted that the Hebrew word magen means shield, not star, and magen is attested frequently in the Hebrew bible as a metaphor for the Almighty, who tells Abraham, ‘Fear not Abram, I am thy shield.’1 This was before the childless Abram received a theophoric syllable, making his name Abraham, father of many.
+It should be noted that the Hebrew word magen means shield, not star, and magen is attested frequently in the Hebrew bible as a metaphor for the Almighty, who tells Abraham, ‘Fear not Abram, I am thy shield.’1 This was before the childless Abram received a theophoric syllable, making his name Abraham, ‘father of many.’

 Moses, in his long address to the Children of Israel, the content of the book of Deuteronomy, tells them that God is ‘the shield of your help.’
 2

 David, in his Psalms, sings ‘You O Lord are a shield about me,’ 3 ‘my strength, in whom I will trust; my shield, and the horn of my salvation’4 ‘…for the Lord God is sun and shield,’5 ‘Israel, trust in the Lord; He is their help and their shield.’
-6 There are many more instances of David using magen – shield – as a metaphor for God and an illustration of his relationship with God.
+6

 In the liturgy too, the first paragraph of the Amidah prayer concludes, ‘Blessed are You God, the Shield of Abraham,’ and the blessings after the haftarah, the reading from the Prophets, include ‘Blessed are you God, the Shield of David,’ in Hebrew, Magen David.

 The six pointed star appears on the cover of the Leningrad Codex, the earliest extant version of the Masoretic text, which is to say a Hebrew bible with the vocalizing marks not found on the scrolls from which biblical passages are read in the synagogue.
 Housed at the National Library of Russia in St Petersburg, the Leningrad Codex was produced in Cairo according to a colophon at the end of the book, in the early eleventh century.
-It also appears on the mosaic floor of a third century synagogue in Galilee but usage of the symbol occurs also in other cultures.
+The Star of David appears on the mosaic floor of a third century synagogue in Galilee but usage of the symbol occurs also in other cultures.

 In seventeenth century Prague, the Jewish community adopted the six pointed star as their symbol.
-It appeared on the Altneuschul and across Central Europe, the hexagram was used widely in synagogal decoration and on Jewish gravestones.
+It appeared on the Altneuschul and, across Central Europe, the hexagram was used widely in synagogal decoration and on Jewish gravestones.
 It appears on most tombstones in Jewish cemeteries.

 In 1897 at the First Zionist Conference in Basel, it was chosen as the symbol to be displayed on the flag of the future Jewish State.
 Blue and white alluded to the blue and white of the traditional tallit, the fringed prayer shawl.
 The image below is headed, ‘Herzl’s flag’.
 The Lion of Judah is positioned at the centre of the star.
-This was dropped from the Israeli flag which centres the intersecting triangles of the Star of David but appears on contemporary municipal seals in Jerusalem.
+This was dropped from the Israeli flag which centres the intersecting triangles of the Star of David but the lion appears on contemporary municipal seals in Jerusalem.

 Notoriously, a yellow Star of David inscribed Jude meaning Jew was the obligatory badge to be worn by Jews in German occupied lands in World War Two.
 This was used to facilitate segregation, exclusion, ghettoization and eventually the deportation of Jews to the concentration camps.